irisnet/irishub/docs/software/How-to-install-irishub.md

 source ~/.bashrc
 ```

-Verify that Go has been installed successfully：
+Verify that Go has been installed successfully:
 ```bash
 go version
 ```